 Well anyway, I end up standing outside the window searching for the eve cornice with caulk oozing onto my flip-flop clad feet.
 After several long minutes I finally give up, smear some caulk on the spiders, and go inside.
 Forget weather stripping, now its time to think about the insulation.
 Thank goodness I’ve actually learned some things about it.

 So I thought, as a public service for my blog readers, I would explain home insulation in laymen’s terms.
 Laymen’s terms is a secrete code for…. “words that any idiot can understand”.
 To make it easy for me to write, and for you to read, I will use a handy question and answer format.
 That’s where I make up some questions and then answer them too.
 Sort of like talking to myself.
 Yes, I do that.
 I hold some pretty good conversations with myself when no one’s looking.
 And heck, it’s a lot easier than answering real questions.
-Besides, if I’m holding a conversation with myself, or having a really heated argument with myself about something, as I walk down the street waving my arms and poking a finger at myself, even would be muggers leave a wide distance between us.
+Besides, if I’m holding a conversation with myself, or having a really heated argument with myself about something, as I walk down the street waving my arms and poking a finger at myself, even would be muggers stay a wide distance from me.

 Ok, so here goes: